sboora/Youtube-Emailer/README.md

 You will need to get Auth token from Youtube using ClientLogin as specified here https://developers.google.com/youtube/2.0/developers_guide_protocol_clientlogin

-Run the following command from the terminal
+Run the following command from the terminal, with your email and password.

-curl --silent 'https://www.google.com/accounts/ClientLogin' --data-urlencode Email=youremail.com --data-urlencode Passwd='yourpassword' -d accountType=GOOGLE -d source=SO -d service=youtube | grep Auth
+curl --silent 'https://www.google.com/accounts/ClientLogin' --data-urlencode Email={youremail.com} --data-urlencode Passwd='{yourpassword}' -d accountType=GOOGLE -d source=SO -d service=youtube | grep Auth

 The output should look something like